folio-org/mod-settings/doc/porting-guide.md

 The Users UI modules currently stores in mod-configuration a list of the IDs of users whose records may not be edited (usually just that of the tenant administrator).
 This entry is identified by the module name `@folio/users` and the configName `suppressEdit`, with no code.
 This translates simply to a mod-settings entry with scope `ui-users` and key `suppressEdit` (using the canonical module name as the scope).

 **Example 2.**
-The backend email-sending module mod-email stores SMTP connection information in several mod-configuration entries, all with module name `SMTP_SERVER` and configName `email`, and with codes such as `EMAIL_SMTP_HOST`, `EMAIL_SMTP_PORT`, `EMAIL_FROM`, etc. This information would be naturally represented as a set of mod-settings entries, all with scope `mod-email` and keys `smtpHost`, `smtpPort`, `from`, etc.
+The backend email-sending module mod-email stores SMTP connection information in several mod-configuration entries, all with module name `SMTP_SERVER` and configName `email`, and with codes such as `EMAIL_SMTP_HOST`, `EMAIL_SMTP_PORT`, `EMAIL_FROM`, etc. This information would be naturally represented as a group of mod-settings entries, all with scope `mod-email` and keys `smtpHost`, `smtpPort`, `from`, etc.

 **Example 3.**
 Consider a backend module, `mod-animals`, which uses mod-configuration to store three settings: